Stoven-Dubois/Micro-ROS/README.md

   - node_master: node leading the program's behavior
   - node_simu: simulation of a 2D-robot controlled through the keyboard
   - node_tele: node writing keyboard commands to a port

+Compilation : every makefile compiles all of the elements in the same folder, or in the sub-folders